Can Mice Climb Walls? (and Other Surfaces)

 Stairs are one of the easiest surfaces for a mouse to climb.
 Most of the materials used in stair risers are textured, allowing the mouse to scramble up with little effort.

-In the case of stairs that have risers, the height of each step is low enough that the mouse can jump up to the next step.
+In the case of stairs that lack risers, the height of each step is often low enough that the mouse can simply jump up to the next step.

 Can Mice Climb Trees?